nim-lang/Nim/doc/mm.md

 Nim offers multiple different memory management strategies.
 To choose the memory management strategy use the `--mm:` switch.

-**The recommended switch for newly written Nim code is `--mm:orc`.**

 ARC/ORC
 -------

-`--mm:orc` is a memory management mode primarily based on reference counting.
+ORC is the default memory management strategy. `--mm:orc` is a memory management mode primarily based on reference counting.
 Cycles in the object graph are handled by a "cycle collector" which is based on "trial deletion".
 Since algorithms based on "tracing" are not used, the runtime behavior is oblivious to the involved heap sizes.